-As an emerging growth company, we are required to disclose the compensation earned by or paid to our named executive officers during 2015 and 2016.
-During the fiscal year ended December 31, 2015, Mr. Weiss and Dr. Rosenwald did not earn or receive any compensation for their respective services to us either from us or Fortress.
-Beginning in 2016, Mr. Weiss was compensated \$60,000 annually for his services as Chairman of the Board of Directors.
-Mr. Horin had served, on a part-time and temporary basis, as our interim Chief Financial Officer under an agreement with Chord Advisors, LLC for back office accounting support, accounting policy and financial reporting services.
-Effective as of December 15, 2016, Mr. David Horin stepped down as our interim Chief Financial Officer.
+As an emerging growth company, we are required to disclose the compensation earned by or paid to our named executive officers during 2014 and 2015.
+During the fiscal years ended December 31, 2014 and 2015, Mr. Weiss and Dr. Rosenwald did not earn or receive any compensation for their respective services to us either from us or Fortress.
+During the fiscal year ended December 31, 2015, we received the services of Mr. Horin pursuant to the terms of our agreement with Chord for accounting support and accounting policy and financial reporting, as described below.